Generic selectors

 A 4-year-old girl presented to our department with a history of recurrent instability of the right knee.
 There was no history of trauma and past history was unremarkable.
 She had a normal birth and there were no associated genetic abnormalities.
 On clinical examination, there was no swelling of the right knee.
 Anterior and posterior drawer tests as well as the Lachman test were positive.
 McMurray’s test and varus-valgus stress tests were negative.
 She had a full range of movements.
 Ipsilateral hip, ankle, and contralateral knee were normal.

 Given the age and presentation, with the absence of trauma, a radiograph was not performed.
 MRI was performed to evaluate this further.
-Only proton density sagittal MR of knee could be obtained on 1.5 Tesla MRI scanner.
+Only proton density sagittal MR of the knee could be obtained on 1.5 Tesla MRI scanner.
 MRI revealed a complete absence of both ACL and PCL [Figure 1].
 The tibial eminence was hypoplastic with absent tibial spines.
-The medial and lateral menisci, medial and lateral collateral ligaments, iliotibial band, posterolateral corner, and extensor mechanism were normal.
+The medial and lateral menisci, medial and lateral collateral ligaments, iliotibial band, posterolateral corner, and extensor mechanisms were normal.
 The articular cartilages were also normal.
 She was managed with physiotherapy.

 Figure 1: